fdformula/MathlyLua/README.md

 Mathly for Lua is a Lua module which depends on a Lua module, plotly.lua (see https://github.com/kenloen/plotly.lua).
-The latter is modified to suit the needs of mathly.lua, and it depends on another Lua module, dkjson.lua (see http://dkolf.de/dkjson-lua).
+The latter is modified to suit the needs of mathly, and it depends on another Lua module, dkjson.lua (see http://dkolf.de/dkjson-lua).
 A very sall part of code is borrowed from a Lua module, matrix.lua (see https://github.com/davidm/lua-matrix/blob/master/lua/matrix.lua).